wp-plugins/post2email/readme.txt

 = Why only one email? =

 To limit your ability to spam.
 By restricting you to one address, you won't be able to just send emails to the whole world without them agreeing to it first.

-If you need to send to multiple people, you want something like Subscribe2 or MailChimp (or Notifly).
+If you really need to send to multiple people, you want something like [Subscribe2](http://wordpress.org/extend/plugins/subscribe2/) or [Notifly](http://wordpress.org/extend/plugins/notifly).

 = What can I customize? =

 The 'to' email address (defaults to your admin)

-The 'from' email address (defaults to wordpress@yourdomain.com)
+The 'from' email address (defaults to wordpress@yourdomain.com) The 'from' name (defaults to your blog's name)

-The 'from' name (defaults to your blog's name)
+The 'Read more:' content (defaults to 'Read more:')

 = How do I make the email send out post excerpts? =